nuitrcs/intro-python-april-2019/python-exercises2.md

 ## If-else

-* Download [Python if-else script - ifelse.py](scripts/ifelse.py?raw=true) to Desktop/Python folder
+* Copy `scripts/ifelse.py` from your download of the repository to Desktop/Python folder
-* Open the downloaded file ifelse.py in Spyder
+* Open `ifelse.py` in Spyder
 * Run the script
 * Change the > sign into == and <
 * Modify the message(s) accordingly